jubril-adeyi/terraform-k8s-webapp-sockshop/README.md

-# Deployment of a nginx web-app and the sock-shop app on kubernetes on AWS using Terraform.
+# Deploying nginx web-app and sock-shop app on kubernetes on AWS EKS using Terraform.
 ## Prerequisites
 * AWS account IAM user with necessary permissions for resource provisioning.
 * AWS CLI